-I like films from the Coen brothers.
-The first of theirs I truly enjoyed was “Raising Arizona” in 1987 and then that train later arrived at stations such as “Fargo” and “The Big Lebowski.”
-To say that their filmmaking is quirky is to give an understatement to the word and my review today of “Hail Caesar!” examines how they’ve really pushed quirky to the edge of surrealism.
-“Hail Caesar!” is a wonderfully acted, directed and even wonderfully choreographed film, but you really never know how to describe it!
-For example, “Hail Caesar!” has strange imagery but is a pitch-perfect period piece.
+I found it easy to like films from the Coen brothers.
+The first I truly enjoyed was “Raising Arizona” in 1987 and then that train later arrived at stations such as “Fargo” and “The Big Lebowski.”
+To say that their filmmaking is quirky is to give an understatement to the word and my review today of “Hail, Caesar!” examines how they’ve really pushed quirky to the edge of surrealism.
+“Hail, Caesar!” is a wonderfully acted, directed and even wonderfully choreographed film, but you really never know how to describe it!
+For example, “Hail, Caesar!” has strange imagery but is a pitch-perfect period piece.
 So, sit back and enjoy it!
 Don’t try to understand all the Coens’ deeper (or hidden) meanings.

 (2016; 106 minutes; rated PG-13; directed by Ethan Coen and Joel Coen and starring Josh Brolin, George Clooney and Alden Ehrenreich)